 Post-Its and Excel sheets might get the job done when you’re just starting out as a solo lawyer.
 But they won’t cut it as your firm starts to grow and receives a greater influx of new inquiries and clients.

-The single most important step you can take to optimize your lead management process is implementing a proper legal CRM system for tracking each lead, recording their contact information, and setting reminders to follow up.
+The single most important step you can take to optimize your lead management process is implementing a proper legal CRM system.
+This will allow you to easily track each lead, record their contact information, and set reminders to follow up.

 2. Use a virtual receptionist to answer every call

 Nothing rubs a prospective client the wrong way like an unresponsive law firm.
-In fact, state bar studies have consistently shown that the number one complaint against law firms is a lack of communication.
+In fact, Clio’s 2022 Legal Trends Report found that responsiveness is the second most important decision factor, tied with office location.

-By using a virtual receptionist service, you can ensure that every single call from a prospective client will be answered by a real person, even on evenings and weekends.
+By using a virtual receptionist service, for instance, you can ensure that every single call from a prospective client will be answered by a real person, even on evenings and weekends.

-This responsiveness can go a long way toward improving the client experience and building trust early on during the intake process, which is key to maximizing the likelihood that a lead will convert.
+This responsiveness can go a long way toward improving the client experience and building trust early on during the intake process.
+This is key to maximizing the likelihood that a lead will convert.

 3. Use automated drip emails to nurture cold leads